Vegans Should Be Congratulated, Not Criticised

 I agree with the former view – harm describes a state that only the living can experience.
 When we seek to prevent others being harmed, we mean that we hope for them to enjoy the good and not suffer the bad.
 However, that which does not exist cannot experience either the good or the bad.
 While the process of death can harm us, death itself cannot.

-The latter stance at least does lead us in the right direction – thwarting the plans of others is not a harm to them but carries moral weight in regard to our own intentions and actions.
+The latter stance at least does lead us in the right direction – thwarting the plans of others by killing them is not a harm to them but carries moral weight in regard to our own intentions and actions.

 Does this mean that killing another is not a harm?
 Yes, I would say that is true.
 Of course the process can cause harm and this can be a wrong while someone lives, but once dead there is no-one to experience any harm.
 For the individual, being killed does not matter in and of itself (though how that affects the still living might).